TwilightLemon/ccpl-project/README.md

 # ccpl-project (Experimental)
 A simple C-style programming language compiler written in C++ with yacc and bison using custom assembly code and virtual machine.
+> This project is for educational purposes only and is not intended for production use.
+> In a word, this is a coursework of twlm🐱.

 ## Environment Setup
 Tested on Ubuntu 24.04 LTS WSL2.